-- Personal LiveText account

-- Binder for course notebook

-- Professional Development Requirements (PDR) sheet
+- Personal LiveText account - · Binder for course notebook - Course Packet (Available in the book store.) - · Professional Development Requirements (PDR) sheet

 Teaching Model:

 The Information-Processing Models

 - Information-processing models emphasize ways of enhancing the human being's innate drive to make sense of the world by acquiring and organizing data, sensing problems and generating solutions to them, and developing concepts and language for conveying them (pp 10-13). - Social Models: When we work together, we generate a collective energy called synergy.
 The social models of teaching are constructed to take advantage of this phenomenon by building learning communities.
 Essentially, classroom management is a matter of developing cooperative relationships in the classroom.
 The development of positive school cultures is a process of developing integrative and productive ways of interacting and norms that support vigorous learning activity. (pp. 13-15)